 - Pour vinegar over, covering berries completely.

-- Put the lid on the jar and keep in dark cool place for at list a week or up to a month.
+- Put the lid on the jar and keep it in a dark cool place for at least a week or up to a month.

 - Shake every a couple of days.

 - After a week or whenever you remembered about your future vinegar, strain the liquid into the glass bottle.
 Discard solids.
 Keep your raspberry vinegar in a cool dark place or better in the fridge.